janekx21/bachelor-thesis/chapters/ba.typ

 ways.
 In the first type is `Full`; the entire document is always sent.
 The second type is `Incemental`; only changes in the content of a document are sent.
 It must be remembered here that an ontology file can become very large.
-The file I am working with, `oeo-full.omn`, is about 2 megabytes in size.
+The file that was worked with, `oeo-full.omn`, is about 2 megabytes in size.
 When deciding whether to synchronize the entire document or just the changed parts, incremental changes should be preferred.
 Only sending changes is fewer data and the server gets information where content changed for free and without diffing anything.
 This is very useful for incremental parsing and updating diagnostics,